andreasvc/openboek/README.md

 - spelling: manually corrected spelling, based on automatic spelling normalization by https://github.com/gertjanvannoord/oudeboeken
   The input is in a format understood by the Alpino parser.
+- tokenized: one sentence per line of space-separated words, prefixed with an sentence identifier of the form parno-sentno.
+Used as input for Alpino and the spelling normalization tool.
+Mostly the original text, except for some manual spelling changes applied to Multatuli (y -> ij) and Nescio (eg., datti -> dat -ie).
 - pos: manually corrected POS tags (CGN coarse tags).

 ## Corpus